fstrozzi/bioruby-pipengine/README.md

 If the pipeline is defined with steps that are dependent one from the other, in the scenario where more steps are run together PipEngine will check if for a given step the expected input is already available.
 If not, it will assume the input will be found in the current working directory, because the input has not yet been generated.

 This is because the output folders are by definition based on the job executed.
-So one step in one job, means one output folder with the step name, but more steps in one job means that all the outputs generated will be in the same job directory that by default it's named as the concatenation of all the steps executed.
+So one step in one job, means one output folder with the step name, but more steps in one job means that all the outputs generated will be in the same job directory that will be named by default as the concatenation of all the steps names.

 Since this can be a problem when a lot of steps are run together in the same job, a '--name' parameter it's available to rename the job (and thus the corresponding output folder).